All Products

 -- Enable detailed log output.

-set sql-client.verbose=true;
+SET sql-client.verbose=true;

-set sql-client.execution.result-mode=tableau;
+SET sql-client.execution.result-mode=tableau;

-set execution.checkpointing.interval=1000;
+SET execution.checkpointing.interval=1000;

-Step 3: Create a catalog
+Step 3: Create a DLF catalog

 CREATE CATALOG dlf_catalog WITH (